mainlycricket/CSV_App/README.md

 ### About

-This project generates a single `.sql` file (PostgreSQL database) for the provided `.csv` files in `./data` directory.
+- This project generates a single `.sql` file (PostgreSQL database) for the provided `.csv` files in `./data` directory.

-My more ambitious aim is to automatically create a CRUP app for these tables.
+- It also generates a basic standalone CRUD API for these tables.
+- I aim to add more features to this application as well as the generated application.
+- Please read this doc thoroughly to understand how it works.

 #### Step 1: Schema Generation